 - Instructors: Instructors may define and apply appropriate penalties for violations of classroom policies in their syllabi, and may recommend additional sanctions to the Assistant Provost for Academic Affairs.
 Course level sanctions include academic consequences (a failing grade for an assignment or course) and One-Day Suspensions. - Student Activities: College staff responsible for non-instructional student activities of any kind may impose One-Day Suspensions, and may recommend additional sanctions to the Assistant Provost for Student Services. - Student Worker Supervisors: Supervisors of student workers may recommend sanctions to the Assistant Provost for Student Services.
 This authority is in addition to employee policies that may apply to the student. - Campus Police: The Chief of Campus Police may recommend sanctions to an Assistant Provost or Provost.
-This authority is in addition to the law enforcement responsibilities of the Campus Police. - Department Chairs: Department Chairs may impose One-Day Suspensions for courses under their supervision, and may recommend additional sanctions to the Assistant Provost for Academic Affairs.
-Long-Term Suspension from programs must be referred to the Assistant Provost for Academic Affairs. - Associate Deans: Associate Deans may impose One-Day Suspensions, and may recommend additional sanctions to an Assistant Provost. - Assistant Provosts: The Assistant Provost for Academic Affairs or the Assistant Provost for Student Affairs may impose Restitution, Education, Reprimands, Probation, Suspensions up to one semester upon recommendation from instructors or College staff, or upon their own initiative, if appropriate.
+This authority is in addition to the law enforcement responsibilities of the Campus Police. - Deans / Directors: Deans/Directors may impose One-Day Suspensions, and may recommend additional sanctions to an Assistant Provost or Provost.

+- Assistant Provosts: The Assistant Provost for Academic Affairs or the Assistant Provost for Student Affairs may impose Restitution, Education, Reprimands, Probation, Suspensions up to one semester upon recommendation from instructors or College staff, or upon their own initiative, if appropriate.
 The Assistant Provost for Academic Affairs or the Assistant Provost for Student Affairs may recommend additional sanctions to the Provost. - Provost: The Provost may impose all sanctions upon recommendation from instructors or College staff or upon his or her own initiative except Long-Term Suspension or Expulsion.
 The Provost may recommend Long-Term Suspension or Expulsion to the President. - President: The President may impose all sanctions upon recommendation from the Provost, or upon his or her own initiative, if appropriate.
 If the presence of any person is an immediate and serious threat to persons associated with the College or to College property, the President or his or her designee may impose an interim suspension from the College.
 During the period of the interim suspension, the person shall not, without prior written permission of the President or his or her designee, enter or remain upon the campus of John A. Logan College other than to attend a hearing.
 Violation of any condition of the interim suspension shall be grounds for further sanctions.